-Ventana Big Sur is an adults-only resort in Big Sur California.
-Ventana is part of Hyatt’s Alila luxury brand and currently the only Alila property in the United States (although a second Alila is being developed in Encinatas, north of San Diego).
-We stayed four nights in early March and paid 30,000 points per night.
-A friend with Globalist status booked our stay for us as a Guest of Honor reservation.
+Hyatt’s Alila Ventana Big Sur is an adults-only resort in Big Sur California.
+We first stayed here for four nights in early March 2020 and paid 30,000 points per night.
+On that trip, a friend with Globalist status booked our stay for us as a Guest of Honor reservation.
 This gave us all of the perks of top-tier Globalist status during the stay (free breakfast, suite upgrade, etc.).
-Cash rates at Ventana are often over $1,000 per night, but rates were under $600 per night during our stay (Note: cash rates are now even higher since they’ve become all-inclusive).
+Cash rates at Ventana at the time were often over $1,000 per night, but rates tend to be even higher today now that they’re all-inclusive.
 Even then, 30,000 points per night resulted in very good value for our points especially when considering that we didn’t have to pay resort fees (Hyatt doesn’t charge resort fees on award bookings).

 Ventana Big Sur Bottom Line Review

 Wow.
 Wow.
 Wow.
 Did I say “wow”?
 Wow.

 My wife and I loved everything about Ventana.
 The property itself is beautiful.
 The surrounding area (Big Sur) is fantastic.
 Our suite was awesome.
 We plan to return often.

 This is not the place to go if you want to play golf or tennis.
 You won’t find those options here.
 This is not a place to bring kids — it’s adults only.
 This is a place to relax, to enjoy nature at its most beautiful, and to bring your dog — dogs are welcome here.